Cowes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Cowes' suburb income level is below national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
-Median income among taxpayers in Cowes is $37,177 and average income stands at $52,087, compared to Rest of Vic.'s figures of $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates are approximately $40,244 (median) and $56,384 (average) as of September 2025.
-Income data from Census 2021 shows household, family, and personal incomes in Cowes all fall between 4th and 10th percentiles nationally.
-Earnings profile indicates largest segment is 29.9% earning $400 - $799 weekly (2,277 residents), contrasting with region where $1500 - $2999 bracket leads at 30.3%.
-Housing affordability pressures are severe, with only 83.0% of income remaining, ranking at 5th percentile.
+Cowes' suburb income level is below the national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
+Cowes' median income among taxpayers is $37,177 and average income stands at $52,087, compared to Regional Vic.'s figures of $50,954 and $62,728 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $40,244 (median) and $56,384 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes in Cowes all fall between the 4th and 10th percentiles nationally.
+The earnings profile indicates that the largest segment comprises 29.9% earning $400 - $799 weekly (2,277 residents), contrasting with the region where the $1,500 - $2,999 bracket leads at 30.3%.
+Housing affordability pressures are severe, with only 83.0% of income remaining, ranking at the 5th percentile.

 Frequently Asked Questions - Income